pditommaso/circo/README.md

     $ ./bin/circo --host 192.168.0.1

-If a daemon is running on the local machine it is not required to specify the node IP address to which connect.
+When a daemon is running on the local machine it is not required to specify the node IP address to which connect.

-For development purpose the `circo` tool can be executed with an embedded server.
+For development purpose `circo` tool can be launched with an embedded server instance.
 It can be used to develop and run locally your scripts without having to connect to a remote cluster.